-An online examination platform fee will be charged in addition to the examination fee if the exam is conducted online.
-Fee to be advised
+An online examination platform fee will be charged in addition to the examination fee for online exam.
+Fee to be advised.

 EXAMINATION RULES AND REGULATION

 1. Eligibility for Examination

 1.1.
 No person shall be eligible to sit for any of the Institute's examination unless he is a registered student of the Institute.
 The Institute's examination structure comprises 2 levels: Intermediate Level and Final Level.